 - Count by 2’s, 3’s, 4’s, 5’s, and 10’s

-- Measure the length of candy (use units of measurements such as 3 Hershey’s kisses vs 5 Hershey’s kisses, or 5 candy corns vs 8 candy corns, or even inches)
+- Measure the length of the candy (use units of measurement such as 3 Hershey’s kisses vs 5 Hershey’s kisses, or 5 candy corns vs 8 candy corns, or even inches)

 In the world of mathematics, there are patterns, geometric shapes (circles, squares, etc.), comparisons (greater than, less than, equal to), and classifications or sets (numbers divisible by two, prime numbers, etc.).